 Last but not least, there has been a livery update from Algarve Pro Racing for their “own” car, running under their own name, opposite to the G-Drive Racing cars #25 and #26.
 The car has a significantly different design this year, with the Drive Fast-Act Faster campaign of saving the rain forest.
 To promote this, they have painted trees all over the car, that is going to be driving by Ferdinand Habsburg, Richard Bradley and Diego Menchaca.
 Habsburg is the man behind the initiative.

-The European Le Mans Series will start their testing in one and a half weeks’ time at Circuit de Catalunya-Barcelona, ahead of the season opener on Sunday 18 April.
+The European Le Mans Series will start their testing in one and a half weeks’ time at Circuit de Barcelona-Catalunya, ahead of the season opener on Sunday 18 April.
 The Michelin Le Mans Cup will be testing on Wednesday, with their opening race bring run Saturday afternoon.